10 Ways Your Car Is Warning That You Need Brake Service

 Brakes are often overlooked and taken for granted until you have a significant problem on your hands.
 When it comes to the most important safety mechanism on your vehicle, letting problems go until that system no longer functions properly is a recipe for disaster.
 Don’t ignore the warning signs of impending brake failure, keep your braking system functioning at its peak performance.
-The following is a list of the top ten warning signs that your braking system needs servicing.
+The following is a list of the top ten warning signs that you are in need of brake service.

 A soft, spongy feel in the brake pedal is a sure sign of a problem in the hydraulic system.
-Issues such as air in the lines, failing calipers or wheel cylinders, or a weak flex line can feel soft when you hit the pedal.
+Issues such as air in the lines, failing calipers or wheel cylinders, failing master cylinder, or a weak flex line can feel soft when you hit the pedal.
 Your brake pedal should be firm and the brakes should feel solid and apply gradually.
-When the pedal is soft and spongy, your braking system is likely to fail soon.
-It could be as simple as needing more fluid in the master cylinder.
+When the pedal is soft and spongy, your braking system is not functioning at 100%.
+It could be as simple as low brake fluid in the master cylinder which allowed air into the system.

 If the brake pedal is hard to push, the problem is most likely in the power assist mechanism.
-There are two types of power assists – vacuum and hydraulic.
+There are three types of power assists – vacuum, hydraulic, and electric.
 Most cars and trucks use a vacuum booster to provide braking assistance so that the driver doesn’t have to exert as much effort on the brake pedal.
 Some heavier trucks, and certain turbocharged vehicles use what is called a hydroboost instead of vacuum to do the same thing.
 A hydroboost uses hydraulic pressure from the power steering pump to assist the braking function.
+Some electric vehicles like the Nissan LEAF use an electric brake booster to assist with braking effort.
 When these systems go down, the brake pedal is hard to push, but the braking system is otherwise functional.
 If the brakes do not work and the pedal is hard, then there is likely a mechanical issue between the pedal and the master cylinder, such as an obstruction or broken connecting rod.

-Power assist failures in vacuum systems are typically caused by a loss of vacuum (disconnected, split or block vacuum line) or a tear in the diaphragm of the brake booster.
+Power assist failures in vacuum systems are typically caused by a loss of vacuum (disconnected, split or blocked vacuum line) or a tear in the diaphragm of the brake booster.
 Hydraulic boosters can seize internally, leak, or run out of fluid.
 If the the rest of the steering system is functioning normally, but the hydraulic brake booster does not, then the booster itself is likely the culprit.
+An electric brake booster problem could be as simple as a loose plug or as complicated as an electrical short.

 If you hear noises when you hit the brake pedal, you likely have a mechanical issue with the braking system.
-Grinding is a metal on metal sound that means the brake pads/shoes are worn out and the base pad is grinding on the rotor.
-Once you get to this point, braking performance is seriously diminished and the rotors are actively being destroyed with every press of the pedal.
-Take your vehicle to your local NAPA AutoCare service provider as soon as possible to avoid further damage and an unsafe condition.
+Grinding is a metal on metal sound that means the brake pads/shoes are worn out and the base metal is grinding on the rotor or drum.
+Once you get to this point, braking performance is seriously diminished and the rotors/drums are actively being destroyed with every press of the pedal.
+Take your vehicle to your local NAPA AutoCare for brake service as soon as possible to avoid further damage and an unsafe condition.
+If you are lucky the rotors or drums can be saved by machining them, but most often the damage is beyond the limits of the material thickness and replacement will be necessary.
+If you hit this point don’t be surprised when the repair requires not only new pads/shoes, but new rotors/drums.
+And yes, you must replace both sides at the same time.

-As you press the brake pedal, all both left and right sides of the brake system apply equally.
+As you press the brake pedal, both left and right sides of the brake system apply equally.
 If there is an issue with one side, then your vehicle will pull to one side as you use the brakes.
 This could be a simple adjustment, but most likely the brakes are wearing more on one side than the other.
-A failing wheel cylinder or caliper will result in uneven wear and application of the brakes.
+A failing wheel cylinder or sticking caliper will result in uneven wear and application of the brakes.
 Another issue is worn rotors eating up the pads and grabbing or slipping.
+This is also why you always replace brake wear components in left hand/right hand pairs to ensure equal braking performance.

 If your vehicle is taking longer to stop that normal, then you are experiencing brake fade.
 This can be a short-term problem or a long-term problem, depending on the cause.
 An example of short-term fade is driving on a curvy road, such as coming down a mountain.
 Riding the brakes will heat up the pads and rotors, making them less responsive.
 Once they cool down, they can return to the original or near original performance.
 Eventually, the fade becomes permanent and the only solution is to replace the pads and/or rotors.
 An alternative to riding the brakes in these situations is to downshift the transmission and let the engine slow the vehicle.

 When the brakes have been heated up too much, the rotors can develop hot spots, which when cooled, contract more than the rest of the rotor.
 The result is a warped brake rotor.
 Once this occurs, every application of the brakes sends pulses through the brake pedal or steering wheel.
-These vibrations can also be a sign of poor steering alignment, so you should schedule an appointment with your NAPA AutoCare Center to get the problem checked out.
+These vibrations can also be a sign of poor steering alignment, so you should schedule a brake service appointment with your NAPA AutoCare Center to get the problem checked out.
+If you are lucky the rotor can be turned and made true again, if not then replacement is required to get rid of the shake.
+Brake drums can also suffer from the same overheating issues and warping.
+The solution is also the same: machining or replacement.

 If you smell a funky burning odor when you hit the brakes, you have a problem.
 Overheated brakes smell quite bad and are a dangerous situation.
-If your brakes are smoking, you are burning the pads.
-Overheated pads develop a glaze on the surface that is slick, and your braking performance will be be greatly reduced.
+If your brakes are smoking, you are burning the friction lining.
+In extreme cases, such as heavy duty trucks, the friction material can actually catch fire.
+Overheated pads and shoes develop a glaze on the surface that is slick, and your braking performance will be be greatly reduced.
 This is a component of brake fade as discussed earlier.

 Any time the brake warning light comes on, you need to pay attention.
-There are two brake lights – the main system and the ABS system.
+There are two main brake problem lights – the main system and the ABS system.
+You may also have a brake service light which signals when it is time to replace the brake pads.
 ABS components can fail and allow the rest of the system to function normally, but the main braking warning light means that vehicle has most likely experienced a failure in the hydraulic system and needs to be serviced immediately.

 These warning signs are the most common signs of an impending brake failure.
 If your brakes do not work, you can’t stop the vehicle.
 Should that happen, follow these steps to stop the vehicle: